Treatment & beyond

 The chance of having another non-tubal ectopic is very low.

-However, if you have pain or bleeding, it is best to go to your local Early Pregnancy Unit or A&E (Casualty) for assessment, even if it is before 6 weeks.
+However, if you have pain or bleeding, it is best to go to your local Early Pregnancy Unit or Accident and Emergency unit (Casualty) for assessment, even if it is before 6 weeks.
 We understand that this might make you anxious at a time when we are being encouraged to self-distance, but it is still the best option when there is a risk of ectopic pregnancy.

 There is more information about ectopic pregnancy in our leaflet, and also in the patient information produced by the Royal College of Obstetricians and Gynaecologists RCOG).
 The RCOG also have regularly updated guidance on pregnancy and coronavirus.
 You may also find it helpful to visit the Ectopic Pregnancy Trust’s website.

 The surgery was the easy part and I recovered quickly.
 It was the emotional recovery that was the hardest.

 Ectopic pregnancy can be extremely distressing.
 You may feel very relieved to be alive and free of pain or just in a state of shock.
 Either way, you may feel deeply sad at the loss of your baby and feel very uncertain about the future.
 We talk more these feelings and where to find support here.
 And Jessica shares some of her feelings here.